 This agreement covers development and design work undertaken by us on your behalf, potentially including detailed design.
 The agreement also permits you, or your representative, to undertake surveys and investigations of the network where there is a mix of Network Rail and Contractors providing services for more complex schemes.
 Such actions would be subject to our usual access requirements and processes.
-The DSA covers GRIP Stages 1-4 inclusive with the potential to cover GRIP Stage 5, recognising that it can be put in place after GRIP 2 or 3 where a BSA has already been used for the early development stages.
+The DSA covers PACE Phase A - 2 inclusive, recognising that it can be put in place after PACE Phases A - 1 where a BSA has already been used for the early development stages.